So, like many of you, I used to suffer from insomnia.

 But in some people's minds, it's too much.

-If you really want to see the left outrage, the we have some pretty funny news on Donald Trump's pick to head the EPA.
+If you really want to see the left outrage, we have some pretty funny news on Donald Trump's pick to head the EPA.

 This is what Chris Cuomo said on CNN this morning when five people were watching.

-Fossil fuel friendly.
+Certainly fossil fuel friendly.

 We know that.

-But he you know, he hasn't denied global warming.
+But he, you know, he hasn't denied global warming.

 He says it's far from settled.